 - Hygiene Fast Facts: Information on Water-Related Hygiene (Centers for Disease Control and Prevention)

-- Ounce of Prevention Keeps the Germs Away: Seven Keys to a Safer Healthier Home (Centers for Disease Control and Prevention) - PDF Also in Spanish
+- When and How to Wash Your Hands (Centers for Disease Control and Prevention) Also in Spanish

 Prevention and Risk Factors

 - Eight Ways to Guard Against Germs in Everyday Life (Cystic Fibrosis Foundation) - PDF

 - Hand Washing: Do's and Dont's (Mayo Foundation for Medical Education and Research) Also in Spanish

 - Body Hygiene (Centers for Disease Control and Prevention)

 - If Soap and Water Are Not Available, Hand Sanitizers May Be a Good Alternative (Food and Drug Administration) Also in Spanish